INTRODUCTION

 - Infused Water: Add slices of cucumber, lemon or berries to water for a refreshing twist.

-- Non-Alcoholic Beer Or Wine: These options allow you to enjoy the taste without the alcohol.
+- Non-Alcoholic Beer or Wine: These options allow you to enjoy the taste without the alcohol.

 Switching to these alternatives not only supports your heart health but also enhances your overall health and wellbeing.

-ALCOHOL AND LIVER HEALTH: A VITAL CONNECTION
+ALCOHOL AND LIVER HEALTH – A VITAL CONNECTION

 Excessive alcohol consumption takes a toll on your liver, an organ crucial for filtering toxins from your body.
 When the liver becomes overworked, its ability to regulate blood pressure is compromised.
 By limiting alcohol intake, you give your liver a chance to recover and function more efficiently.
-A healthier liver also contributes to better digestion and nutrient absorption.
+A healthier liver also contributes to healthy digestion and nutrient absorption.

 THE LINK BETWEEN ALCOHOL AND STRESS